-We've already mentioned screens and colour blocking, and we've touched on using different paving for zones too.
-But, there are plenty of other ways to divide up a small garden layout.
+We've already mentioned screens and color blocking, and we've touched on using different paving for zones too.
+But, there are plenty of other ways to divide up your small garden layout ideas.

 Try small, clipped hedges – either trimmed into neat rectangles or perhaps cloud pruned for more organic shapes.
 You can also use large planters.
 Half walls, made of stone, are another option, and you can add plants to them too – take a look at our small rock garden ideas for inspiration.